Why We Chose Baobab & Shea

 - The formulations are enriched with Shea and Baobab Oils, excellent sources of fatty acids and antioxidants, to moisturize strands, protect from drying conditions, and promote shine.

 Baobab and Shea Are the Beauty Gifts That Keep on Giving

 Baobab and shea have even more in common.
 Both of these trees are sustainably harvested in Africa (they don’t require irrigation nor fertilization) and offer employment opportunities for local women.
 For example, in South Africa—where we get our baobab—the fruit completely dries on the tree and falls off, where local women collect them.
 The pulp is used as food (rich in Vitamin C) and the seeds are cold-pressed to produce oil.
 The unique proteins used in our products are extracted from the pressed seeds.

 In alignment with our goals to empower women to economic opportunity, we specifically chose socially conscious baobab and shea suppliers who work directly with local women without the use of middlemen.

 What’s more?
 Sadly, the survival of baobab populations is being threatened in the long-term by environmental degradation and climate change.
-We are supporting the non-profit Baobab Guardians Programme, to ensure the trees continue to thrive for centuries to come.
+We are supporting the non-profit Baobab project, to ensure the trees continue to thrive for centuries to come.
 Through their annual tree-planting program in South Africa, local women become guardians of seedlings and care for them for three years until the trees are strong enough to survive on their own.
 Not only does this program help protect the baobab trees, but it also provides additional income opportunities to local women, outside of the baobab harvest season.
 How amazing is that?